Creating Smart Reminders that Actually Understand Context

 Before we dive into the implementation, you will need the following:

-1. **Basic understanding of programming**: Familiarity with Python or JavaScript will be beneficial.
+1. **Basic understanding of programming**: Familiarity with Python or JavaScript will be beneficial for following the examples provided in this tutorial.

-2. **Development Environment**: Set up a local development environment with Node.js or Python installed.
+2. **Development Environment**: Ensure you have a proper local development environment set up with either Node.js or Python installed, depending on your language of choice.

-3. **APIs**: Familiarity with RESTful APIs, as we will be utilizing external services for natural language processing.
+3. **APIs**: An understanding of RESTful APIs is essential, as we will leverage external services like OpenAI's GPT API for natural language processing.

 - For JavaScript: `express`, `axios`